A New Blueprint for Education.

 The network of deep, lifelong relationships between graduates acts as an exponential multiplier for positive change and global collaboration.

-- ✓Instant access to trusted collaborators across all disciplines and continents.
+- Instant access to trusted collaborators across all disciplines.

-- ✓The ability to rapidly form high-functioning teams to tackle planetary-scale challenges.
+- The ability to form high-functioning teams to tackle planetary-scale challenges.

 A Different Class of Leader